tsgates/arch-wiki-markdown/wiki/Nonfree_Applications_Package_Guidelines.md

 buying and using the original version - do the simplest thing, it is Arch!

-Package Naming
+Package naming
 --------------

 Before choosing a name on your own, search in AUR for existing versions of the software you want to package.
 Try to use established naming conversion (e.g. do not create something like gish-hb when there are already aquaria-hib-hg, penumbra-overture-hib and uplink-hib).
-Use suffix -bin always unless you are sure there will never be source-based package – its creator would have to ask you (or in worst case TUs) to orphan existing package for him and you both will end up with PKGBUILDs cluttered with additional replaces and conflicts.
+Use suffix -bin always unless you are sure there will never be a source-based package—its creator would have to ask you (or in worst case TUs) to orphan existing package for him and you both will end up with PKGBUILDs cluttered with additional replaces and conflicts.

 File placement
 --------------